locationtech/geomesa/docs/user/kafka/data.rst

 By default, message bodies are serialized with a custom Kryo serializer.
-For Java/Scala clients, the ``org.locationtech.geomesa.features.kryo.KryoFeatureSerializer`` class may be used to decode messages, available in the ``geomesa-feature-kryo_2.11`` module through Maven.
+For Java/Scala clients, the ``org.locationtech.geomesa.features.kryo.KryoFeatureSerializer`` class may be used to decode messages, available in the ``geomesa-feature-kryo`` module through Maven.
 Alternatively, producers can be configured to send Avro-encoded messages through the ``kafka.serialization.type`` data store parameter.
 Avro libraries exist in many languages, and Avro messages follow a defined schema that allows for cross-platform parsing.